jtgoods/mission-driven-job-aggregator/README.md

 ## Why I'm Building This

-I'm an operations professional (8 years in cooperative logistics, retail ops, hospitality) transitioning into technical roles.
+I'm an operations professional (10+ years in cooperative logistics, retail ops, hospitality) transitioning into technical roles.
 Currently pursuing an Associate of Applied Science in AI Software Engineering at Maestro.

 This project:
-- Solves a problem I'm experiencing right now (mission-driven job searching is hard)
+- Solves a problem I'm experiencing right now
 - Helps others find meaningful work aligned with their values
 - Lets me learn by building something real and useful
-- Shows potential employers I can ship working products

 ## Values & Mission Categories